nathan-gong/freecell/README.md

 CS3500 Object-Oriented Design. _Northeastern University Summer 1 2021_

 A text-based variant of the FreeCell solitaire card game.
 This project was designed using the Model-View-Controller paradigm.
-A player may enter commands _(C1 6 C8)_ to move cards across piles.
+The player may enter commands _(C1 6 C8)_ to move cards across piles.
 Multiple levels of complexity of the game are offered.

 F1: A♦
 F2: A♠, 2♠, 3♠